 5. Water Backing Up Where It Shouldn't

 Toilet flush makes water rise in the bathtub?
 Washer drain pushes water up through the kitchen sink?
 That's a main line backup, and it's an emergency-level call.
-Stop using water until a plumber clears the line — otherwise you'll start pushing waste water out of the lowest fixture in the house.
+Stop using water until a drain specialist clears the line — otherwise you'll start pushing waste water out of the lowest fixture in the house.

 What About Drain-O?